marco-compiler/marco/docs/OMC.md

 --------------------------
 Array based models:
 ```
--f -d=nonfScalarize,arrayConnect,combineSubscripts,printRecordTypes,evaluateAllParameters,vectorizeBindings --newBackend --showStructuralAnnotations
+-f -d=nonfScalarize,arrayConnect,combineSubscripts,printRecordTypes,evaluateAllParameters,vectorizeBindings --showStructuralAnnotations
 ```
 Automatic vectorization of model with many scalar instances of the same components:
 ```
--f -d=nonfScalarize,mergeComponents,combineSubscripts,printRecordTypes,evaluateAllParameters,vectorizeBindings --newBackend --showStructuralAnnotations
+-f -d=nonfScalarize,mergeComponents,combineSubscripts,printRecordTypes,evaluateAllParameters,vectorizeBindings --showStructuralAnnotations
 ```
-If one wants the OMC frontend to also do function inlining and flatten record definitions and record equations, add the `--frontendInline` flag and remove the `--newBackend` flag.
+If one wants the OMC frontend to also do function inlining and flatten record definitions and record equations, add the `--frontendInline` flag.

 These flags should be set in [run-marco.sh](https://github.com/modelica-polimi/marco/blob/5bac719666ea7e050463ef584b74be520ee7e955/run-marco.sh#L99), around line 99.